plmercereau/chat-dbt/README.md

 ## Done

+-   [x] Change the terminology "retries" to "ask-corrections"
 -   [x] Add a `--confirm` option to prompt the user before executing the query
 -   [x] Add a `--model` option to choose the OpenAI model
 -   [x] Spinner